chazzox/asm/README.md

+this project was not completed due to the covid-19 pandemic
 # asm
 this repo is for my assembler projects, it's likely this repo will eventually become unused and dead and at that point i'll probably just achieve it.